learn-co-curriculum/git-remotes-with-github-readme/README.md

 remote repo, but we could rename it to anything.
 Let's try changing the name of the repo to `destination`:

-#### For the In-browser Learn IDE - Connecting your remote repo to a local repo
+#### For the In-browser Learn IDE

 1. On this Learn.co lesson page, click the 'Sandbox' button to open up a blank IDE
 2. We first want to create a folder for our repository, which we'll call `my_new_directory`, so in the terminal, type `mkdir my_new_directory`.
 The folder will appear in the tree on the left of the IDE.
 Alternatively, you can use the 'Create New' button at the bottom of the IDE
 4. To navigate into this new folder, type `cd my_new_directory`.
 Your terminal should display `my_new_directory`, indicating that you are now inside of the